-Though it is often painstaking, we also print with a hundred-year-old press that is entirely manual; it requires elbow grease, not electricity, to function.
-Our resource consumption is limited to the use of electric lighting when printing late at night and the water we use to wash our hands.
+Though it is often painstaking, we also print with antique presses, one manual and one using minimal electricity.
 All in all, while it is time-consuming, our method of letterpress printing is far and away less damaging and more sustainable than any type of digital printing available.
 Not to mention that it is more beautiful and authentic, because every piece is made by hand.

-In this four-week introductory course, you’ll be introduced to the basics of letterpress printing technique on a tabletop proof press.
+In this four-week introductory course, you'll be introduced to the basics of letterpress printing technique on tabletop platen and floor-model proof presses.
 Learn how to set type, lock up a form in the press, mix and apply ink properly, and print!
 You’ll be able to complete two small projects in the class time provided: one hand-set project and one digitally-designed project printed from a polymer plate.
 At the end of the course, you’ll have the skills necessary to print your own invitations, stationary, note cards, announcements or posters.

 Completion of Letterpress 101 qualifies you to rent time in the print shop following the course to work independently on your own projects.